 .

-CETA Arts Legacy - Resources for Cultural Sector Recovery
+CETA Arts Legacy - Resources

 Earlier, in the 2018 Create NYC plan developed by the Department of Cultural Affairs, the CETA Artist Project is included as a case study.